 For many years the galvanized sheets of iron had been used as insulation materials for HVAC systems.
-However foams such as the phenolic foam are more effective.
+However, foams such as phenolic foam are more effective.
 This foam has two application types the foam-in-application and the panel or board form.
-In choosing this type of foam for use in HVAC system for a home or office building, it can be beneficial to know its different advantages over regular or phenolic board advantages traditional insulation materials.
+In choosing this type of foam for use in an HVAC system for a home or office building, it can be beneficial to know its different advantages over regular or phenolic board advantages traditional insulation materials.

-Both types of this foam have many advantages over the regular insulation products.
+Both types of this foam have many advantages over regular insulation products.
 The following are just some of the renowned advantages of using traditional insulation materials.

 - The structural strength.
 The strength to density ratio of this foam is very high as well as its compressive strength.
-Panels of this type of foam having density of about 80 kilogram per cubic meter (kg/m3) can be used for structural support for up to 64 tons per m2.
+Panels of this type of foam having a density of about 80 kilograms per cubic meter (kg/m3) can be used for structural support for up to 64 tons per m2.

 - Thermal conductivity.
 The low thermal conductivity of this foam is attributed also to its close cell structure as well as the presence of gases.
-Its thermal performance also allows utilization of thinner panels without sacrificing the low conductivity.
+Its thermal performance also allows the utilization of thinner panels without sacrificing the low conductivity.